 Washi is made from the inner bark of three unique plants: kozo bush, mitsumata shrub and gampi tree.
 Kozo has long, solid fibers, paper resembles a cloth with its toughness and represents the male principle.
 Mitsumata has a shorter, finer fiber.
 Its growth is slower and the fiber represents the female principle.
-Gampi is an ancient fine fiber which produces a smooth shiny surface.
+Gampi is an ancient fine fiber that produces a smooth shiny surface.
 In addition to the bark, also neri is used - a mucilaginous material made from the roots of the hibiscus which causes uniform dispersion of the fibers in the water in order to form a sheet.

 Washi is not just a material for writing or painting.
 It embodies a deep respect for pure nature, formed into a paper surface.
-A sheet of paper is formed by a unique cessation of natural movement of water and scattered fibers on a special bamboo mat called suketa.
-When a craftsman picks up the fibers scattered in water on a mat, they move in the form of waves, they stratify and intertwine.
+A sheet of paper is formed by a unique cessation of the natural movement of water and scattered fibers on a special bamboo mat called suketa.
+When a craftsman picks up the fibers scattered in the water on a mat, they move in the form of waves, they stratify and intertwine.
 Stopping the movement of fibers is always unique.
 No paper is the same.
 Each has a unique edge of wrinkling fibers.
 When hand movement and water form the sheets, the craftsman puts one on to the other, then presses and comb sheets with a special brush, then finally dries them.

 We take the creation of Rebelle papers with the same level of seriousness.
 When creating papers, we look for a suitable light to capture the uniqueness of the fibers, then merge them in the compositing software, creating a unique shape every time.
-Papers are not a mechanical copy of the reality.
+Papers are not a mechanical copy of reality.
 They are new images created with respect to the original pattern and that’s why they behave like real papers while painting in the Rebelle - incredibly realistically.

 Real paper always has a specific size, structure, typical characteristic.
 Paper in Rebelle is more flexible, you can have more variations - it can have different texture scale, different colors and can react rather differently to watercolor and ink.
 Each new document is divergent.
 Rebelle alters the paper edges, also the paper structure is not always exactly the same.
-User can choose whether they want paper with natural, deckle-edges or not.
+Users can choose whether they want paper with natural, deckle-edges or not.

-Rebelle papers from Washi series are diverse:
+Rebelle papers from the Washi series are diverse:

 • The first set of Washi papers are papers with roughly processed Kozo fibers and coarse hemp fibers.